COMM 332: Nonverbal Communication

 Course Information from the University Catalog

 Theory, principles, and methods to analyze nonverbal communication.
 Emphasizes physical behavior, facial expression, personal space and territoriality, physical appearance, vocal cues, and environment.
-May not be repeated for credit.
+Limited to three attempts.

 The University Catalog is the authoritative source for information on courses.
 The Schedule of Classes is the authoritative source for information on classes scheduled for this semester.
 See the Schedule for the most up-to-date information and see Patriot web to register for classes.